Vyral/base-template/_posts/2019-04-22-shining-the-agent-spotlight-on-amanda-hise.md

 **So why did she choose the Wes Peters Group?**&nbsp;

 She loves the support that the team provides.
 If she ever has any questions, there’s always someone available to help.
-That, in addition to the trainings available to her, allows Amanda to constantly build up her skill set.
+That, in addition to the training available to her, allows Amanda to constantly build up her skill set.
 After all, our business is in the service industry—it’s all about making sure our clients are getting the best possible service that they deserve.

 If you’d like to contact Amanda to work with you on your next real estate venture, reach out to the Wes Peters Group or visit her **[Instagram page](https://www.instagram.com/amandahiserealtor/).** She would be delighted to help you accomplish your real estate goals.